zhelih/districting/README.md

-# Imposing contiguity in the Hess model for political districting
+# Imposing contiguity constraints in political districting models
 C++ code and experimental results to accompany the paper "Imposing contiguity constraints in political districting models" by Hamidreza Validi, Austin Buchanan, and Eugene Lykhovyd. :earth_americas:

 #### Build: